Yamagi/startvm/README.md

 =======

 StartVM (`startvm`) is a shell script to run and manage Bhyve virtual machines.
-It's just a simple wrapper, intented to easy Bhyve usage.
+It's just a simple wrapper, indented to easy Bhyve usage.

 Installation